 Q. Is Stripe better than PayPal?

-The core functions of both payment gateways are the same but they differ in transaction costs and fees, global availability, supported currencies, and payments methods.
+The core functions of both payment gateways are the same but they differ in transaction costs and fees, global availability, supported currencies, and payment methods.

 Q. Does Stripe work with PayPal?